PSGE admin 08/10/2024

 Speaker of the 4th.
 Panel – Regenerative Ecosystem Architecture: From cradle to cradle

-NACHO DEAN is a professional explorer, speaker and author.
+Nacho Dean is a professional explorer, speaker and author.
 He is the first person in history to walk around the world and swim across five continents to raise awareness for environmental conservation.
 His books, Libre y Salvaje and La llamada del océano, have been widely praised.
 Nacho has been featured in global media, including CNN and National Geographic.
 His recent projects include the Portugal Azul expedition and the 2023 documentary El caminante del mar.
 He has spoken at over 200 international events, sharing his experiences and passion for sustainability.

 Liliam Benzi